aatanas/esp-https-relay-control/README.md

 # ESP HTTPS Relay Control
-Very simple encrypted relay control over the internet using ESP microcontroller.
+Very simple encrypted relay control over the internet using Espressif microcontroller.

 Its only using HTTP reponse codes for maximum efficiency.